LiveRamp/captain/README.md

 ###### Synchronous Waypoint

-This Wayoint submits work to a service, and then, as long as the submission of that work does not fail, moves the request on to the next step in your manifest.
+This Waypoint submits work to a service, and then, as long as the submission of that work does not fail, moves the request on to the next step in your manifest.

 It accepts a Request Submitter.